 Create a system to keep track of your plans for your wedding that works for you.
 You may prefer to track everything on your phone, and many apps, such as WeddingHappy®, will act as your personal assistant.
 Or, perhaps a wedding binder or bin will work better for you.
 You can store your collection of wedding ideas, swatches, and other wedding-related material in your binder or bin.

-In addition, create a personalized wedding email to keep all your vendor details in one easily accessible place.
-Your wedding email will be handy when you go to wedding fairs and enter giveaways.
-If you plan to attend wedding fairs, print out labels with your name and email.
+In addition, if you plan to attend wedding fairs, print out labels with your names and email.
 Doing so will save you time because you won’t have to write your contact information down at each vendor and giveaway.
+There is no right or wrong system as long as it works for you!

 Tip #3 – Maximize Your Budget